aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

   - hostname: pf2
 ```

-1. A `wan_router` with this configuration will establish BGP peering to all the wan_route_servers in the list if it has a common path-group.
+1. A `wan_router` with this configuration will establish BGP peering to all the `wan_route_servers` in the list if it has a common path-group.
-    A `wan_rr` with this configuration will establish BPG peerings to every other wan_route_servers in the list if they have a common path-group.
+    A `wan_rr` with this configuration will establish BGP peerings to every other `wan_route_servers` in the list if they have a common path-group.

 !!! note

-    It is recommended to always have at least 2 WAN route servers for redundancy.
+    It is recommended to always have at least 2 WAN route servers for redundancy and at least one WAN route server in each path group.

-When the WAN route servers are part of the same inventory, each WAN routers in the inventory is able to pick up the required information to generate the configuration from the inventory device.
+When the WAN route servers are part of the same inventory, each WAN router in the inventory is able to pick up the required information to generate the configuration from the inventory device.
 However, if the WAN route servers are in a different inventory, it is then necessary to add some information under the `wan_route_servers` key entry.
 AVD will raise an error if any required information to generate the configuration is missing.
 Note that the configuration under `wan_route_servers` takes precedence over what AVD could derive from the device if it is in the same inventory.

 #### WAN STUN handling